nucleuscloud/neocron/README.md

 ## Usage
 1. Include the neocron package in your app.tsx folder.
+We highly recommend enforcing that the component only render client-side to avoid client-server mismatches with times and timezones.
+You can easily do this by using a combination of state variables and useEffect.
+Make sure that Neocron renders conditionally as well.

 ```javascript